ergo/ziggurat_foundations/README.md

 high end environments, where the user(s) are at the main focus of the application (for example Zigg could become the backbone for a social media style application).

 The aim of this project is to supply set of generic models that cover the most common needs in application development when it comes to authorization - using flat and tree like data structures.
-We provide nearly every feature you will need in a standard application, but provide the mixins as we understand that every implementation has its own use case and in doing so, extending the base models is very easy.
+We provide most commonly needed features in a "standard" application, but provide them as mixins as we understand that every implementation has its own use case and in doing so, extending the base models is very easy.

 Zigg supplies extendable, robust and well tested models that include:

 - User - base for user accounts
 - Group - container for many users
 - Resource - Arbitrary database entity that can represent various object hierarchies - blogs, forums, cms documents, pages etc.

 Zigg provides standard functions that let you: